brandonrbreeze/cse15l-lab-reports/lab-report-1-week-1.md

 **Step 3: Running Some Commands**
 ![Image2](/someCommands.png)

+In this step we are going to run some commands.
+Some good ones to try are:

+ls (list the contents of the directory) mkdir (make a make a directory) rm (removes files)

-In this step I ran some commands.
-The first command that I ran was ls. ls lists the contents of the current directory.
+For example, the first command that I ran was ls. ls lists the contents of the current directory.
 The next command I ran was ls -a.
 This command lists all the contents of the current directory including hidden files.
 Finally, I ran the cat command.
-This command output the content of a file to the terminal.
+This command output the contents of a file.

 **Step 4: Moving Files with scp**
 ![Image3](/scp1.png)

-In this step we moved a file from the client to the server using the command: scp WhereAmI.java cs15lfa22rg@ieng6.ucsd:~/
+In this step we moved a file from the client to the server using the command:

+scp WhereAmI.java cs15lfa22rg@ieng6.ucsd:~/

 This command makes a secure copy of WhereAmI.java and sends it to the home directory of the remote server cs15lfa22rg@ieng6.ucsd

 ![Image4](/scp2.png)

-To check that the file was copied, I used ssh to remotely to the server.
+To check that the file was copied, I used ssh to remotely connect to the server.
 Then I used ls to check to see if the file was there.

 **Step 5: Setting an SSH Key**

+In this step we are going to make an ssh key so that we can access the server without typing our password each time.

 ![Image5](/keygen.png)

 The first step in setting an ssh key was to generate one on the client using ssh-keygen which generated a unique key that we are going to copy into a specified location on the server which will allow ssh to use the keys as a password